opista/svn-blamer/README.md

 ## Requirements

-This extension requires that you're on a Windows machine and have Tortoise SVN installed, with command-line tools.
+This extension requires that you're either:

+* On a Windows machine with Tortoise SVN installed, with command-line tools.
+* A Unix machine.

 ## Extension Settings

 Currently there are no settings
 ## Known Issues

-- Likely to be imcompatible with Mac & Linux. ([Pull requests welcome!](https://github.com/BeauAgst/blamer-vs/issues))
+- Likely to be incompatible with Mac. ([Pull requests welcome!](https://github.com/BeauAgst/blamer-vs/issues/1))
 - A little bit slow, because all unique logs have to be retrieved first. ([Issue](https://github.com/BeauAgst/blamer-vs/issues/3))

 ## Release Notes

+## 0.3.1
+- Removed formatting error in decoration caused by conflict with `mailto:`
+- Added icon to extension

+## 0.3.0
+- Linux support added.

-### 0.2.0
+## 0.2.0
-Added keyboard shortcut
+- Added keyboard shortcut
+- Fixed readme typo

-### 0.1.0
+## 0.1.0
-Initial build of extension
+- Initial release